How To Open A Bank Account In Mexico

 Need a Facilitator To Help You Open A Bank Account?

 I know this dance all too well.
-You have all your paperwork in order, go to the bank, and you’re still denied a bank account.
+You have all your paperwork in order, so go to the bank, but you’re still denied a bank account.
 Your basic Spanish and the banker’s basic English make it even harder for you to fully communicate what it is you need.

 If you aren’t fluent in Spanish, I recommend hiring a local helper who speaks the language, understands the culture, and can go with you to open a bank account.
 This is especially true in less popular expat towns where the banker may not be used to dealing with foreigners daily.